nithish49/Interview-Questions/collections-questions.md

 Map is a key/value pair whereas Collection is a collection of a group of objects stored in a structured manner and has a specified access mechanism.
 The reason why Map doesn't extend Collections interface is that add(E e); doesn't cater the key value pair like Map's put(K, V)

 ### Q. What is CompareAndSwap approach?
+   Compare and swap is a technique used when designing concurrent algorithms.
+Basically, compare and swap compares an expected value to the concrete value of a variable, and if the concrete value of the variable is equals to the expected value, swaps the value of the variable for a new variable.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>